CVE-2019-20201

 01 // Technical Summary

-ezXML, a library for parsing XML, is vulnerable to a denial-of-service (DoS) attack due to improper handling of XML entities, leading to an infinite loop and exhaustion of system resources.
-This vulnerability allows attackers to crash applications using ezXML by providing a specially crafted XML file, resulting in application unavailability and potential system instability.
+ezXML, a library for parsing XML, is vulnerable to a denial-of-service (DoS) attack due to an infinite loop triggered by mishandling XML entities.
+This vulnerability allows attackers to crash applications using ezXML by providing a specially crafted XML file, leading to service disruption and potential data loss.

 02 // Vulnerability Mechanism

-Step 5: Memory Allocation: Within the infinite loop, the parser repeatedly allocates memory to resolve the entity, rapidly consuming available system resources.
+Step 4: Memory Exhaustion: Within the loop, the parser repeatedly allocates memory to resolve the entity, but the resolution never completes.
+This leads to a rapid depletion of available memory.

 03 // Deep Technical Analysis